 Bewater Asset Management creates the Closed End Fund (CEF) Bewater Dropbox and the shares are issued.
 The fund manager transfers the shares of the CEF to the shareholders (all shares have the same price).

 If you have any complaints or claims regarding the operation of the website bewaterfunds.com, please, contact us indicating your complaint or claim in the title and we will contact you within a maximum of 3 business days.

 All information available to the user once identified with his email and password is considered Confidential Information and cannot be revealed to a third party without the express consent of Bewater Asset Management SGEIC.
 When the user registers at the website, he accepts the Confidentiality Agreement available at Terms and Conditions and Legal Notice.

-New source of financing, given that investors will be able to gain new capital increases through Bewater Funds.
+New source of financing, given that shareholders will be able to gain new capital increases through Bewater Funds.

 Increased company valuation.
 The CEF shares will generally become more liquid than company shares, and subsequent transactions will reflect the evolution of their value.
 This CEF is especially interesting for stock option plan employee remuneration or capital increases.

-Simplification of share ownership.Bewater Funds allows for several shareholders to be replaced by Bewater Funds, who will syndicate their political rights with a professional investor.
+Simplification of share ownership.Bewater Funds allows for several shareholders to be replaced by Bewater Funds.

 Access to new partners